 English | Français

-While physical wounds are only caused by something that has happened, and to the extent that it happened, emotional wounds can be caused by what happened objectively but also by the subjective perception of what happened or could have happened.
-What has the potential to fulfill or to haunt one's life is the emotional reading of an event, not the event itself.
+While physical wounds are caused only by something that actually happened, and only to the extent that it happened, emotional wounds can be caused not only by what happened objectively but also by the subjective perception of what happened or could have happened.
+What has the potential to fulfill or to haunt one's life is the reading of the emotional memory of an event, not the event itself.
 Thus, the only accurate measure of a traumatic event is how you perceive it - not the objective assessment of the event or what others think or say about it.

 The common perception is that stress and anxiety are caused by external factors, processes, and events that happen to you, such as health issues, aging, family, career, financial matters, social ties, loneliness, life’s purpose, self-esteem, etc. Yet, you are not passively undergoing any of these.
 You are the one who makes sense of these everyday experiences, and it is you who perceive them as stressful, emotionally neutral, or joyful events.
 In the long run, the cumulative effect of stress and anxiety can wreak havoc havoc on your mind and body.
 Living with lasting stress or anxiety is much like living in a house full of mold.
 You feel it, and it hurts you even if you do not see or touch it.